clem272001/5G-Attacks/Attack scenarios/README.md

 # PFCP Modification attack

-Run the bash code `modification.sh` with the number or desired target as argument.
+Run the bash code `modification.sh` with the number of desired target as argument.

 # PFCP Deletion attack